Kleefeelf/Lab7/README.md

 ## Task

 Craete java console application.
-It should contain 8 private, 2 protected and 1 static fields.
+It should contain fields from first lab table, 5 private, 2 protected and 1 static fields.
+Create getters and setters for them.
-All of them must have getters and setters.
-Also class should contian method that reset values and method that convert class object to String.
+Create method that resets values and method that converts class object to String.
-Main method initialize 3 class objects and print information about them to console.
+Craete main method and initialize 3 class objects, print information about them to console.

+## Technolohies
+Project was created with:
+* java 16 2021-03-16

 ## How to run

 1. Clone this repository or download code
-2. Compile Main.java
-3. Run simple console application
+2. Open terminal and write "java .\Main.java"